 Bonjourno!
-Being back in Venice was good.
+I was ecstatic to be back in Venice for three whole days!
 I was utterly sick last time I was here and did not get a chance to explore much.
 I was prepared this time, and healthy as a horse.
 Mum and I arrived in Venice late afternoon.
 From the airport, we hopped on a bus heading towards Venice or so we thought… Getting lost is frustrating but part of traveling.
 We had some wonderful people help us get back on track.
-Before our arrival, I had booked a room with Hotel Canal for three nights, it was close to bus station and right on Grand Canal, plus it was reasonably priced.
+Before our arrival, I had booked a room with Hotel Canal for three nights, it was close to the bus station and right on Grand Canal, plus it was reasonably priced.
 By the time mum and I got settled in, it was early evening.
 We decided to wander around for a bit.
-Strolling along a very familiar Grand Canal, I found myself standing right across from the Hostel my bestie and I stayed at.
+Strolling along a very familiar Grand Canal, I found myself standing right across from the Hostel my bestie, and I stayed at.
 Time for a quick flashback story?
 I think yes!

 We just sat there, I don’t know for how long, but we sat there staring out to the city, occasionally waving back at tourists on taxi boats.
 Neither of us spoke much but we didn’t want to or need to.
 It’s very rare in life to experience moments like that.
 A true travel moment.

 Did that make sense?
 Probably not, as I said…I am terrible at writing.
 My thoughts are rather nonsensical but if that nonsense made perfect sense to you then heyyyyyyy I owe you a beer.
 Maybe.

 Back to the story; our travel moment was interrupted by one of the staff members.
 He informed us that it was illegal for anyone, especially women, to sit on windows in Venice.
 You see, back in the day, prostitutes used to sit/ stand on those windows.
 Now that I think about it, I don’t know if that law was legitimate.
 Also, those staff members was an avid prankster.
 Oh well…it certainly made an interesting story.